skibon02/sparkles/README.md

 ✧ Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
 ✧ Cannot specify UDP address to listen on
-✧ Proper using of sparkles-macro::range_event_start!("name") gives warning
+✧ Proper using of sparkles-macro::range_event_start!("name") gives warning ✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems)

 ## Crate features
 ✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps.
 Trade off timestamp accuracy for higher overhead (slightly).